angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 One advantage that DDFT has over other Doomsday variants is that it can reliably win without casting the namesake card, and can even do it quickly.
 This can be a big deal, since it means you have options.
-You don't fold to a single {{Surgical Extraction}} on the right card.
-You can win through a card like {{Ashiok, Dream Render}}, or go off all at once in the face of a {{Narset, Parter of Veils}}.
+You don't fold to a single :card[Surgical Extraction] on the right card.
+You can win through a card like :card[Ashiok, Dream Render], or go off all at once in the face of a :card[Narset, Parter of Veils].
 You can pick the best combo engine for the situation and dodge the potential chokepoint that is the card Doomsday.